Age equality in employment

 The Irish Human Rights and Equality Commission

 The Irish Human Rights and Equality Commission has a general remit to promote equality under the employment equality legislation.
-In some instances it provides assistance to people who believe they have been discriminated against.
+In some cases it provides assistance to people who believe they have been discriminated against.

 The Workplace Relations Commission

-The Workplace Relations Commission investigates and/or mediates disputes in relation to the implementation of employment equality legislation.
+The Workplace Relations Commission investigates or mediates (or both) disputes in relation to the implementation of employment equality legislation.
 Complaints about age discrimination are investigated by an adjudication officer which may order redress or compensation.

-The Employment Equality Acts 1998-2015 outlaw direct, and indirect discrimination and discrimination by association at work including all aspects of employment on the grounds of gender, civil and family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.
+The Employment Equality Acts 1998-2015 outlaw direct, and indirect discrimination and discrimination by association at work on the grounds of gender, civil and family status, sexual orientation, religion, age, disability, race and membership of the Traveller community (known as the 9 protected grounds or groups).

 Discrimination is defined as the treatment of one person in a less favourable way than another person in a comparable situation on any of the grounds specified.
-It will cover not only current and past discrimination, but also discrimination that may exist in the future or is imputed to a person.
+It covers not only current and past discrimination, but also discrimination that may exist in the future.
+Discrimination by imputation is also covered.
+This is discrimination against a person because they are incorrectly assumed (imputed) to be a member of one of the protected groups.

 Where discrimination arises